The Adventures of Rocky and Bullwinkle and Friends: Network television: 1959–1973

-The show was broadcast for the first time on November 19, 1959, on the ABC television network under the title Rocky and His Friends twice a week, on Tuesday and Thursday afternoons, following American Bandstand at 4:30 p.m.
+The show was broadcast for the first time on November 19, 1959, on the ABC television network, under the title Rocky and His Friends, twice a week, on Tuesday and Thursday afternoons, following American Bandstand at 4:30 p.m.
 ET, where it was the highest-rated daytime network program.
 The show moved to the NBC network starting September 24, 1961, broadcast in color, and first appeared on Sundays at 7:00 p.m., just before Walt Disney's Wonderful World of Color.
 Bullwinkle's ratings suffered as a result of airing opposite perennial favorite Lassie.
 A potential move to CBS caused NBC to reschedule the show to late Sunday afternoons (5:30 p.m.) and early Saturday afternoons in its final season.
 NBC canceled the show in the summer of 1964.
 It was shopped to ABC, but they were not interested.
 However, reruns of episodes were aired on ABC's Sunday morning schedule at 11:00 a.m. until 1973, at which time the series went into syndication.

 An abbreviated 15-minute version of the series ran in syndication in the 1960s under the title The Rocky Show.
 This version was sometimes shown in conjunction with The King and Odie, a 15-minute version of Total Television's King Leonardo and His Short Subjects.
 The King and Odie was similar to Rocky and Bullwinkle in that it was sponsored by General Mills and animated by Gamma Productions.

-NBC later aired Bullwinkle Show reruns at 12:30 p.m.
-ET Saturday afternoons during the 1981-1982 television season.
+The Bullwinkle Show returned to network television during the 1981-1982 season, when NBC aired it at 12:30 p.m.
+ET Saturday afternoons.
+These were rebroadcasts of the original 35mm network prints as Jay Ward produced them, without the Total Television fillers added to the 16mm syndication prints.

 Syndication

+Reruns of the show aired on ABC from 1964 to 1973 and from 1981 to 1982 on NBC.
 On cable, the series had extended runs on Nickelodeon (1992–1996), Cartoon Network (1996–2003) and Boomerang (mid 2000s).
 Since the late 2000s, The Program Exchange has typically only licensed the series for short-term runs; nationally, the series has seen limited airings on WGN America (2009), VH1 Classic (2012), and Boomerang (2013).
+Since The Program Exchange's demise, the series has resurfaced over-the-air on MeTV Toons as of 2024, airing under the title "The Adventures of Rocky and Bullwinkle and Friends" for the first time on American television, however the series' broadcast on the station has been paused since January 2025 per request of WildBrain, after the rights reverted from them over to the Jay Ward Estate.